SebasWebDev/iframe-resize/README.md

 <script src="iframe-resize.js"></script>
 ```

 * Attach the function to the selector.
-The selector could be an iframe, a parent elemnt of iframes, the document.
+The selector could be an iframe, a parent element of iframes or the document.
 ```
 $('iframe').iframeResize();
 ```